In this article:

-1. Whole Grains
+1. Whole grains

-Whole grains are rich in fiber, specifically insoluble fiber, which is beneficial for digestive health.
-Insoluble fiber acts like a scrub brush in the intestinal wall and helps in the movement of food through the intestine.
+Whole grains are rich in fiber, specifically insoluble fiber, which acts like a scrub brush in the intestinal wall.
+Moreover, fiber absorbs water, making the stool soft and also adding bulk to it.
 These effects ensure regular bowel movements, therefore preventing constipation.
-(3)(4)
+(2)(3)

-Whole grains such as oats have high amounts of beneficial nutrients, including phosphorus, thiamine, copper, zinc, selenium, and vitamin E. (5)
+Whole grains such as oats have high amounts of beneficial nutrients, including phosphorus, thiamine, copper, zinc, selenium, and vitamin E. (4)

 Barley, oatmeal, quinoa, whole wheat, bulgur, farro, millet, spelt, and teff are some whole grains you can incorporate in your diet.

 Add in more whole grains gradually to your diet to allow your digestive tract to adjust.
 It is also recommended to increase your fluid intake as you increase your fiber intake.

-2. Probiotics and Prebiotics
+2. Probiotics and prebiotics

 Prebiotics refer to the food (majorly fibers) for these bacteria and are present in certain vegetables, fruits, and whole grains.

-The type of probiotics and their dosage in supplemental form have not been determined yet.
-It is recommended to eat a varied diet that includes fermented foods and diverse fiber sources to get prebiotics and probiotics.
+High-quality clinical trials are needed to establish the health benefits of such foods.
+(12) It is recommended to eat a varied diet that includes fermented foods and diverse fiber sources to get prebiotics and probiotics.

-4. Fruits and Veggies
+3. Fruits and veggies

 It is recommended to fill half of your plate with fruits and vegetables in all your meals.
 Try eating an assortment of fruits and vegetables to get a mix of different nutrients and fibers.

 Fruits and vegetables also help make you feel full, which could help lower appetite later.
-(13)
+(14)

-5. Herbs and Spices
+4. Herbs and spices

-Asafetida may help stimulate bile flow and secretion needed for the digestion of dietary lipids.
+Asafoetida may help stimulate bile flow and secretion needed for the digestion of dietary lipids.
 It also boosts the action of the digestive enzymes of the small intestines and pancreas.

-Asafetida has been used to provide relief from flatulence, stomach pressure, loose stools, and low acid levels in the stomach.
+Asafoetida has been used to provide relief from flatulence, stomach pressure, loose stools, and low acid levels in the stomach.
 (16)

 Traditionally, ginger has been used in the treatment of multiple gastrointestinal disorders.

 Peppermint oil may also be a potent therapy for IBS.
 (20) While the safety and short-term efficacy of this treatment method have been determined, studies on its long-term use and effectiveness are yet to be conducted.
 (21)

+You may consume peppermint in the form of tea with your breakfast.
 You may also add one or two drops of peppermint oil to a glass of hot water and drink it up once or twice a day.